 Materials for face-to-face training

 Each team will receive one copy of the manual, Education Tech Points: A Framework for Assistive Technology.
 The manual will be used as the basis for the face-to-face training and follow up webinars for teams.
-ABLE Tech will order the manuals (one per team) and send an invoice to the team lead (the manual will be approximately $35).
-If the team would like more than one copy, please indicate the number of additional manuals when registering for the regional training event.
-The manual also includes a CD with all forms that are mentioned in the manual.
+ABLE Tech will order the manuals (one per team) and send an invoice to the team leader (the manual will be approximately $35).
+The manual includes a CD with all forms that are mentioned in the manual.
 All other handouts will be supplied by ABLE Tech.
 A total of 20 points can be earned for each team member.

-Using the data from the survey conducted at the end of the face-to-face training the presenter will address specific issues, presenting new information or additional resources to help the teams.
-No specific handouts identified at this time.
-This assignment is complete when the brief quiz is submitted by each team member.
-An archive of the webinar will be available within a few days of the live event.
-10 points earned.
+Using the data from the AT Team Training Day survey at the end of the face-to-face training, Dr Reed will address specific issues, presenting new information or additional resources to help the teams.

 Teams will participate in webinar.
 Teams will also have an opportunity to report on Consideration and Assessment activities they have conducted during the school year.
-Presenter will trouble shoot issues and present information on strategies for systems change related to AT Consideration and Assessment.
-Teams will complete the two self-assessment matrices on AT Consideration and AT Assessment, compare to their own previous scores, and share results with ABLE Tech via email to firstname.lastname@example.org and Kimberly.email@example.com.
-This assignment is complete when the brief quiz is submitted by each team member.
-An archive of the webinar will be available within a few days of the live event.
-10 points earned.
+Presenter will troubleshoot issues and present information on strategies for systems change related to AT Consideration and Assessment.
+Teams will complete the two self-assessment matrices on AT Consideration and AT Assessment, compare to previous scores, and share results with ABLE Tech via email to email@example.com and Kimberly.firstname.lastname@example.org.

-Teams will submit new goals for the 2015-16 year to ABLE Tech via online form by April 15.
+Due by April 15: Teams will submit new goals for the 2015-16 year to ABLE Tech via online form by April 15.
 A total of 10 points can be earned for each team member.